Colinax/Fraggy-Backend-Theme/README.md

 Rename your logo to additional-logo.png and replace the existing one in the image folder of your backend theme installation.

-**Attention** The logo must be a PNG-based image and should have a max width of 250px and a max height of 125px.
+**Attention:** The logo must be a PNG-based image and should have a max width of 250px and a max height of 125px.

 ## Changelog